+The creative brief is the foundation of any advertising or marketing campaign.
 A creative brief is an account team's interpretation of the client's wishes.
-It is the job of a good account manager or planner to extract everything they possibly can from the client.
+It is your job of a good account manager or planner to extract everything you possibly can from the client.
 This is the time to find out as much as possible about the product or service.

-Use the Product or Service
+Using the Product or Service

-This is crucial.
-If it's at all possible, get samples of the product you're selling.
-If it's a service, test it out.
-If it's a car, drive it.
-If it's fast food, eat it.
-Experience everything, and do it as a consumer, not an advertiser.
+Using the client’s product or service is crucial.
+If possible, you should soak it all in before you write.
+Get samples of the product they’re selling.
+If it's a service, you should test it out.
+If it's a car, you should drive it.
+If it's fast food, you should eat it.

+Whatever the product or service is, you should experience everything as a consumer, not an advertiser.
 The more you know, the better your brief will be.
-You can explain the strengths.
-You can turn weaknesses into selling points.
-You'll have a personal perspective.
-Great advertising, like the original VW campaign, is based on the product.
+This will allow you to explain the strengths and turn weaknesses into selling points with a personal perspective.
+Great advertising is based on the product.
 It focuses on it.

 - Target audience